 Working Groups on Post-Doctoral Fellowship Research Proposals: What They Are, How They Work

-[Update: November 28, 2022: Working Groups on Post-Doctoral Fellowship Research Proposals run over four weeks in May/June of every year.
-In 2023, there will be at least one group for applicants from Humanities and Social Sciences, which will meet IN PERSON every week for FOUR weeks, dates and times TBD.
+[Update: March 6, 2023: Working Groups on Post-Doctoral Fellowship Research Proposals run over four weeks in May/June of every year.
+In 2023, there will be at least one group for applicants from Humanities and Social Sciences, which will meet once a week for FOUR weeks, the last three in person.
+See schedule below.
 A second group for applicants from Life & Physical Sciences *may* be added if there is sufficient demand.
 After reading the description below, you can express your interest in joining that group now by completing this “Statement of Interest” form, and I will be in touch as soon as possible.]

 The purpose of these intensive groups is to give postdoctoral applicants an early start on their research proposals for postdoctoral fellowships, as well as constructive feedback on making the proposal more effective.
 Starting early is particularly important for Banting applications, whose internal deadlines can be as early as mid-June; however, it is also very helpful for other postdoc applications with later deadlines in the fall.
 Priority will be given to Banting applicants and participants who have previously applied for a postdoc (i.e. who have an existing version of the proposal to revise).
 (For some testimonials from former participants, see below.)